kragen/derctuo/prate-thoughts.md

-So I just looked at [Secure Scuttlebutt](secure-scuttlebutt.md) and I'm trying to figure out what would be better.
+So I just looked at [Secure Scuttlebutt](secure-scuttlebutt.md) and I’m trying to figure out what would be better.
 Layering would be better.

 The secure gossip protocol